-We have given Federal support for academic facilities at both.
+We have given Federal support for academic facilities A both.
 We have established Federal categorical programs totalling close to 300 available to both .

-We have provided both the Federal dollars that cover approximately

-27 percent of total expenditures, including NY LEXX research, in higher education.
+We have provided both the Federal dollars that cover approximately 27 percent of total expenditures, including the second research, in higher education.

 This administration favors the funding of post-secondary education by channeling money through the student.
-This allows the student the widest possible choice of options.
-It keeps the government out of the business of a way way.
-X college's internal operations.
+This allows the student the widest possible choice of options .
+It keeps the government out of the business of a UNICOUNTY College's internal operations.
 It motivates the institution to respond to current student needs.
-Education becomes a buyer's market and must cater to the consumer in the finest t radition of the American system.
+Education becomes a buyer's market and must cater to the consumer in the finest t Fadition of the American system .